Welcome to my honest review of Fix Monthly Income!

 Everyone and their Grandmother could produce a bunch of random income figures on the internet and expect naive suckers to believe it.

-I’m sorry but I’m just not buying into any of it.
+I dunno about you, but I’m not buying any of it.

 In my opinion, the scammer should be hunted down and chucked behind bars to save others from wasting their time and money, and generally being exploited.